 It’s 6.30pm and Tim is still marking his pile of essays.
 In fact, he’s only reached the third in his pile of 13, and he’s going back to the first one, now unsure of how he’s assessed the critical content.
 It’s the first year that he has taught the International Baccalaureate (IB), and he’s often felt like he’s been scrambling to stay ahead of his students.

-Unlike other qualifications, you can’t just call a hub meeting and go along to a local school to benchmark your assessments and share resources.
+Unlike other qualifications, you can’t just find a hub meeting and go along to a local school to benchmark your assessments and share resources.
 The schools that teach the IB can be thousands of miles apart, and teachers rarely meet their IB counterparts face to face.

 What Tim needs to do is tap in to the online community.
 Just a few clicks on a keyboard would take him to an array of IB support for teachers, in the form of digital communities that are keen to help other teachers and share resources.